apinanyogaratnam/shared-wallet/README.md

 # Shared Wallet

 A contract where people can share with others.
-HackMoney 2022 EthGlobal Hackathon project.
+Chainlink Spring 2022 Hackathon project.

 ## Table of Contents